Treat Volunteers As Employees

 A few basic character checks can help you to become a more positive representative for your organisation.
 Ask yourself the following questions:

-– Does your demeanor exude passion, excitement and positivity?
+– Does your demeanour exude passion, excitement and positivity?

 – Do you listen and respond with patience and respect to volunteer queries, concerns and complaints?